henrikwirth/dev.to/articles/guide-to-gatsby-wordpress-starter-advanced/0-Overview.md

 - How to implement your multi-language setup with Polylang.
 - How you get Previews to work with dynamic data.
 Without the need of rebuilds.

+## Repository

+Here is the code to the code used in the tutorial.
+Checkout the branches for the different parts.

+{% github henrikwirth/gatsby-starter-wordpress-advanced no-readme %}

 ## Credits :heart:

 I want to thank some people, who helped me out a lot while working with those technologies.
 First of all thanks to all peeps on the [WPGraphQL Slack Chat](https://wpgql-slack.herokuapp.com/).
 Especially [Jason Bahl](https://github.com/jasonbahl), [Peter Pristas](https://github.com/pristas-peter), [Justin W Hall](https://github.com/justinwhall), [Esa-Matti Suuronen](https://github.com/esamattis), and all the others there I probably forgot about.
 If you ever need help, this is a great place to get well treated and sorted out.
 Thanks to [NeverNull](https://www.nevernull.io) for letting me work in this.